creativescala/creative-scala/src/pages/index.md

 Let's look at the text in the example above to see what it all means.
 The text `scala>` is the prompt.
-`"Hello world!".toUpperCase` is the user input---our expression.
+`"Hello world!".toUpperCase` is the user input - our expression.

 When we enter a valid expression, it is compiled and evaluated.
 `String` is the type, `"HELLO WORLD!`" is the value, and